9ntonio/OmneSoft/README.md

 **Deprecation Warnings**: The application suppresses known v33 Community Edition warnings for deprecated but functional properties.

+**Enterprise vs Community Edition Features**: This application has been specifically configured for AG Grid Community Edition.
+The following Enterprise-only features have been removed or replaced:

+- **Status Bar Components**: `agTotalRowCountComponent` and `agFilteredRowCountComponent` (Enterprise-only) replaced with custom `customRecordCountStatusPanel`
+- **Advanced Filters**: `agSetColumnFilter` and `agDateColumnFilter` (Enterprise-only) replaced with `agTextColumnFilter` (Community-compatible)
+- **Console Error Prevention**: Enterprise feature warnings are suppressed to maintain clean console output

 **Best Practices:**

 - Use fixed heights for grid containers